 Our city of Waxahachie has continued to grow along with the rapid population growth being experienced in the greater Dallas-Fort Worth Metroplex and Texas overall.
 Although growth has been good for our local economy, growth has also brought with it more drivers on our roads.
 The average commute time to work for residents of Waxahachie has increase to almost a half hour, and traffic in our town and up I-35 has grown.

 While Waxahachie is not as large as our neighbor Dallas in terms of traffic and size, a significant number of car accidents do occur here yearly.
-In 2021 alone, there were 1,094 car crashes in Waxahachie.
+In 2021 alone there were 1,094 car crashes in Waxahachie, which represents 3 auto accidents per day.
 Here is how the car accident statistics for Waxahachie break down:

 The most common causes of car accidents reported by the Waxahachie Police Department in 2021 were: